-On the 2001 Annual Community Assessment by HUD, the summary report states the following.
-"The City's overall performance is satisfactory and consistent with the requirements of the CDBG program.
+On the 2002 Annual Community Assessment by HUD, the summary report states the following.
 The Denver HUD Office of Community Planning and Development (CPD)... make the following findings:

-- A. OVERALL EVALUATION The City of Grand Junction has clearly identified objectives and priorities that align with the interests of their citizens.
-Their CDBG reports are substantially accurate and complete.
-In general, the city's performance is consistent with the program requirements. - B. CONCLUSION AND FINDINGS - Community Planning and Development, Rocky Mountain, Denver, has reviewed available facts and data pertaining to the performance of Grand Junction, CO for its Consolidated Plan and the formula Community Planning and Development Programs specified in that Plan (Community Development Block Grant...) during the period specified above.
+- A. OVERALL EVALUATION "The City of Grand Junction is satisfactorily administering its CDBG program.
+It has undertaken a number of noteworthy activities to address the housing and community development needs of its low and moderate-income citizens.
+Emphasis has been placed on public facilities and improvements.
+As noted in the body of the assessment, the City has exceeded the 70% minimum requirement in using funds for activities that =benefit LMI persons, with 100% of funds expended on such activities." - B. CONCLUSION AND FINDINGS - Community Planning and Development, Rocky Mountain, Denver, has reviewed available facts and data pertaining to the performance of Grand Junction, CO for its Consolidated Plan and the formula Community Planning and Development Programs specified in that Plan (Community Development Block Grant...) during the period specified above.
 Based on the overall review record and the information..., CPD makes the following findings: - 1.
 During the period specified above, the City of Grand Junction has carried out its program substantially as described in its Consolidated Plan as approved and amended. - 2.
 The Consolidated Plan, as implemented, complies substantially with the requirements of applicable laws and regulations. - 3.
-Grand Junction, CO has the continuing capacity to carry out its approved program in a timely manner."
+The City of Grand Junction has the continuing capacity to carry out its approved program in a timely manner."

-On March 28, 2003 the US Department of Housing and Urban Development (HUD) Community Planning and Development conducted a consultation visit with the City of Grand Junction's CDBG staff.
+On March 23, 2004 the US Department of Housing and Urban Development (HUD) Community Planning and Development conducted a consultation visit with the City of Grand Junction's CDBG staff.
 This visit allowed for both City staff and HUD staff to reflect on the City's accomplishments and allowed for dialogue in how programs were going and obtain answers for possible improvements to CDBG programs.